zenhack/mule/doc/comparison-to-other-languages.md

 features to be orthogonal and therefore have only one product type (records), one kind of union/sum/variant, one type of function, one way to derive boilerplate, to do syntactic abstraction, etc.

+(Planned) Mule wants to be a "batteries included" language.
+It's very early days, so we aren't there yet -- building out libraries will take time.
+But the goal is to have a large, high quality standard library for developers to draw on.

 # ML family